mark-church/site/content/posts/2019-05-20-building-a-blog-part-1.md

 There are more than a few options out there to host a blog these days.
 But this is a technical blog and as one of my first posts, I wanted to provide a technical tutorial on how it was deployed and what I learned.

-For this site, I wanted to own the full technical stack, for two reaons:
+For this site, I wanted to own the full technical stack, for two reasons:

 1. to have full control over every functional and design aspect of the site
 2. to fully understand how the site software stack works from the operating system on up